Yerba mate is a traditional South American drink that's gaining worldwide popularity.

 - Polyphenols: This is a large group of antioxidants, linked to a reduced risk of many diseases.

-However, the tea contains very small amounts of these nutrients, so it is unlikely to make a large contribution to your diet on its own.
+However, the tea contains very small amounts of these nutrients, so it’s unlikely to make a large contribution to your diet on its own.

-Therefore, just like any other caffeinated food or beverage, it has the ability to increase your energy levels and make you feel less tired.
+Therefore, just like any other caffeinated food or beverage, it may increase your energy levels and make you feel less tired.

-Several human studies observed improved alertness, short-term recall and reaction time in participants who consumed between 37.5 and 450 mg of caffeine (7).
+Several human studies observed improved alertness, short-term recall and reaction time in participants who consumed a single dose containing 37.5–450 mg of caffeine (7).

-Additionally, those who regularly consume yerba mate tea often rave that it enhances alertness like coffee, but without the jittery side effects.
+Additionally, those who regularly consume yerba mate often rave that it enhances alertness like coffee — but without the jittery side effects.

 However, these testimonials have not yet been scientifically proven.